1. A cultural hotspot

 If you prefer to get fit in a more informal setting, there are plenty of clubs in the area where you can get your aerobic exercise on the dancefloor: from wine bars in the railway arches to the drum and bass DJ’s at one of Vauxhall’s after-hours clubs, there’s something for everyone.

 If you’re liking the sound of Vauxhall and can see your business being based here, why not join one of our thriving business communities and rent a private office within a bustling business centre.

 Tucked away down a quiet street in the heart of Vauxhall, the former Marmite Factory has been reborn as Vox Studios.
 The minimal, modern aesthetic of the building has so far found fans in PR agencies, tech start-ups and artisan food brands and is the perfect new home for companies wanting to take advantage of flexible leases and a bustling creative atmosphere.

 If you’re looking for something almost literally on the bank of the Thames, then China Works would be ideal for you.
 This recently refurbished building retains much of its charming historical exterior and yet offers a stylish and modern interior, it was built as Royal Doulton's principal office, so has always been a prestigious place of work.
 Offering office and studio space, bookable meeting rooms, an on-site café, co-working space and plenty more why not book in for a tour today?

 If you’re looking to rent commercial property in London, it couldn’t be simpler with Workspace.
-Browse our portfolio of over 65 locations across London, check out our inspiring events calendar, and if you’re not ready for your own office space, you can find information on all our flexible co-working memberships too.
+Browse our portfolio of 64 properties across London, check out our inspiring events calendar, and if you’re not ready for your own office space, you can find information on all our flexible co-working memberships too.
 Become a part of our vibrant business community today.